 The Criw Cymraeg lead playground games in Welsh, they read with younger pupils, promote the ‘Phrase of the week’ and organise fun activites and competitions such as, Diwrnod Shwmae, Dydd Gwyl Dewi (St David’s Day) and Wythnos Cymraeg (Welsh Week).
 They lead their own assemblies and present awards to the Dosbarth/Athro/Athrawes yr wythnos (class and teacher of the Week).

-The Criw Cymraeg have been working hard to achieve the targets of the Siarter Iaith Bronze Award.
+The Criw Cymraeg are currently working hard to achieve the targets of the Siarter Iaith Gold Award., having achieved the Bronze in 2022 and Silver in 2023.
 Siarter Iaith is an award system to promote the use of Welsh Language and schools welsh ethos.

 The targets are broken down into 10 areas